VirgilSecurity/virgil-crypto-c/docs/c_module.md

 The c_module item can have these attributes:

-class:
+of_class:
-    Short class name that is implmeneted in this module.
-This attributes is used for inner components name resolution.
-The class attribute is
+    Defines class name that a component belongs to.
+This attributes is used
-    optional.
+    for inner components name resolution.
+The of_class attribute is optional.

 scope:
     Defines component visibility within scope.
 This attribute can be